vivaria/edisonrul.ing/README.md

 ## RAINBOW VEIL

-*   "Rainbow Veil's" effect starts being applied when the attack is declared.
+*   "Rainbow Veil"'s effect starts being applied when the attack is declared.
 It does not start a Chain.
 It does not target the opponent's monster.
 *   Effects that activate in the Graveyard or removed zone will not be negated by "Rainbow Veil".
 *   If a monster affected by "Rainbow Veil" is not destroyed by the battle, its effects remain negated for the remainder of the Battle Phase.
 *   When "Rainbow Veil" is removed from the field or negated, the effects of the monster you battled with are no longer negated.
 *   If a monster equipped with "Rainbow Veil" attacks a face-down monster, when that monster is flipped face-up in the Damage Step its effects are negated.
 *   If a monster affected by "Rainbow Veil" is flipped face-down after the battle, its effects are no longer negated.
-*   While "Rainbow Veil" is equipped to a monster that is unaffected by the effects of Spell Cards, "Rainbow Veil's" effect is still applied.
+*   While "Rainbow Veil" is equipped to a monster that is unaffected by the effects of Spell Cards, "Rainbow Veil"'s effect is still applied.

 ## RAIZA THE STORM MONARCH